paarthenon/variant/docu/docs/glossary.md

 ## Model

 Model is a bit of an overloaded term, but generally speaking refers to the abstract representation of your [domain](#domain) concerns.
 In code, it generally refers to the interfaces and types you use in your core logic.

+## Tag

+Discriminated unions are also called "Tagged Unions" referring to each of the shapes being labeled or tagged distinctly.
+The "tag" of the dog form of Animal would be "dog".

 ## TypeScript